Air Show Program

 Flying displays featuring the newest Air Force, Navy and Army aircraft will be conducted on each day.

-Air Force’s latest aircraft, the F-35A Joint Strike Fighter, will be on public display for the first time in Adelaide.
+Air Force’s latest aircraft, the F-35A Lightning II, will be on public display for the first time in Adelaide.

 The F-35A is the Air Force’s first fifth generation air combat capability.
 This supersonic, stealth fighter has advanced sensors and data fusion allowing it to gather more information and share it with Navy ships, Army units and other Air Force aircraft, such as the P-8A Poseidon maritime aircraft which calls Edinburgh home.

-As well as the F-35A Joint Strike Fighter and P-8A Poseidon, the full range of ADF fast jet, transport and rotary wing aircraft will also be on show over the weekend.
+As well as the F-35A Lightning II and P-8A Poseidon, the full range of ADF fast jet, transport and rotary wing aircraft will also be on show over the weekend.
 But not only will the public get to see these latest aircraft close up on a working air base, they will also be able to meet and talk with the people who operate them.

 In addition to flying displays, the latest ADF and historic aircraft will also be on the ground as static displays for the public to view.